Commvault/VMC-AWS-Automation/README.md

-# VMC on AWS Trial
+# VMC on AWS Automation

-This Trial POC script offers ability to onboard Tenants to an MSP(Managed Service Provider) environment seeking VMC Backup Solution.
+This Automation POC script offers ability to onboard Tenants to an MSP(Managed Service Provider) environment seeking VMC Backup Solution.

 ## Prerequisites: